crackedpotato007/cyc-handler/README.md

 Owneronly - If this command is locked to the owner only

+aliases - This property is used to assign other words which will trigger this command it is an array

 **Events**

 To make regular discord.js events or other features use the format given below
 ```
 module.exports = (client) => {